AdobeDocs/experience-platform.en/help/segmentation/tutorials/governance.md

 Using the data returned in the API response, you can set up protocols within your experience application to appropriately enforce policy violations when they occur.

-## Next steps

-By following this tutorial, you have looked up the data usage labels associated with an audience segment and tested them for policy violations against specific marketing actions.
-For more information on Data Governance in Experience Platform, see the [Data Governance overview](../../data-governance/home.md).

-## Appendix

-The following section contains additional information for enforcing data governance on segments.

-### Filter data fields
+## Filter data fields

-If you wish to adjust the data included in your audience segment, you can do so using one of the following two methods:
+If your audience segment does not pass evaluation, you can adjust the data included in the segment through one of the two methods outlined below.

-#### Update the merge policy of the segment definition
+### Update the merge policy of the segment definition

 Updating the merge policy of a segment definition will adjust the datasets and fields that will be included when the segment job is run.
 See the section on [updating an existing merge policy](../../profile/api/merge-policies.md#update) in the API merge policy tutorial for more information.

-#### Restrict specific data fields when exporting the segment
+### Restrict specific data fields when exporting the segment

 When exporting a segment to a dataset using the Real-time Customer Profile API, you can filter the data that is included in the export by using the `fields` parameter.
 Any data fields added to this parameter will be included in the export, while all other data fields will be excluded.

 Consider a segment that has data fields named "A", "B", and "C".
 If you wished to only export field "C", then the `fields` parameter would contain field "C" alone.
 By doing this, fields "A" and "B" would be excluded when exporting the segment.

 See the section on [exporting a segment](./evaluate-a-segment.md#export) in the segmentation tutorial for more information.

+## Next steps

+By following this tutorial, you have looked up the data usage labels associated with an audience segment and tested them for policy violations against specific marketing actions.
+For more information on Data Governance in Experience Platform, see the [Data Governance overview](../../data-governance/home.md).